|Nutrition Facts (per serving)|

 - The oven is the best way to reheat leftover turkey meatloaf.
 Place the meatloaf or slices in a shallow baking dish with a few tablespoons of broth or water and cover tightly with foil.
 Heat in a preheated 300 F oven for 20 minutes, or until warmed throughout.
 The USDA recommends a minimum internal temperature of 165 F for leftovers.

-Crushed crackers, pretzels, corn flakes, potato chips, rolled or quick oats, and cooked rice all work well in meatloaf.
+- Breadcrumb Substitutes—Instead of breadcrumbs in your meatloaf, you can use crushed crackers, pretzels, corn flakes, potato chips, rolled or quick oats, or cooked rice.
 If using salted crackers, pretzels, or potato chips, reduce the salt to 3/4 teaspoon.